-With the Covid-19 pandemic having had a major impact on the global economy over the last few months, many CFOs are now challenging their procurement function with the difficult task of reducing costs and consolidating spend.
-As part of these efforts, organizations are turning to spend analysis.
+The Covid-19 pandemic has undoubtedly had a major impact on the global economy over the last year.
+As a result, CFOs are challenging their procurement function with the difficult task of reducing costs, more so than ever before.
+In order to achieve this, organizations are turning to spend analysis.

 Before diving straight into cutting unnecessary costs, it is important that a thorough analysis is conducted as to where exactly money is being spent.
 A detailed spend analysis report will answer questions such as What is being purchased?
 Who is purchasing?
 What is the purpose of the purchase?
 How much is being spent?
 Who are our suppliers?
 Are suppliers delivering as promised?